ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 **Roadmap / Next Steps:** <p/>

 - Add scripts & Buttons to trigger dmxshow together with videoplayer sync
-- Add show commands to scheduler
+- Add show commands to scheduler (dmx only, dmx & video)

 - Better softedge solution
+- remote mapper with softedge and gridwarp (currently recruiting coders)
 - System alive ping, which sends out an email every 5 minutes to tell that beamer&pocketvj is alive, alarm function.
 - AES67 Support, is it possible?